 - Familiarize yourself with our internship opportunities and job openings in your area/division.

-- The DEI Office, the Talent Outreach Specialist or WD&E Office will provide funding for your travel and conference registration if necessary.
+- The IDEA Office, the Talent Outreach Specialist or WD&E Office will provide funding for your travel and conference registration if necessary.

 - The funding source will depend on the type of conference or event.